 A better alternative is to name a spouse or other trusted guardian as the beneficiary, with the understanding that they’ll use the funds for the minor’s benefit.
 If the minor turns 18 in your lifetime, you can update your beneficiary accordingly.

-Living Trust Beneficiary
+Living Trust as a Beneficiary

 You might also want to create a living trust and name the trust as your beneficiary.

-By designating the trust as your 401(k) beneficiary on behalf of your child(ren), the trustee appointed to manage your living trust can control the age at which your child(ren) receives the funds, as well as manage other aspects regarding the inheritance of your 401(k).
+A common practice is to set up a trust for the benefit of a minor child directly without the need for lengthy and costly court proceedings.
+Additionally, by designating the trust as your 401(k) beneficiary on behalf of your child(ren), the trustee appointed to manage your living trust can control the age at which your child(ren) receives the funds, as well as managing other aspects regarding the inheritance of your 401(k).

-You should consult an attorney to ensure the trust meets legal requirements.
+You should consult an estate attorney to ensure the trust meets legal requirements.
 Otherwise, your beneficiaries may face significant tax disadvantages or be disqualified altogether.